Introduction

 Even when you are not diagnosed with a mental illness, you can still be mentally unhealthy

 It is important to note that mental health is not just the absence of mental illness.
-Research shows that people with good mental health tend to be more productive, have better medical health and stronger social relationships.
+Research shows that people with good mental health tend to be more productive, have better medical health ,and have stronger social relationships.

 So what does this mean for you?
 It means that even when you are not diagnosed with a mental illness, you can still be mentally unhealthy.